devfaizan/Xamarin/README.md

-# Xamarin
+# Xamarin (In Progress)
-Custom controls and pattern class for xamarin
+Custom controls and pattern classes for xamarin/xamarin.forms